What is Genispec’s expertise in facade inspections?

 Genispec specializes in facade and structural inspections and our team of expert engineers, members of the OIQ, carry out thorough inspections of facades in accordance with the RBQ’s Bill 122.
 Thanks to our rope access inspection method, we are able to offer you a complete facade inspection at a low cost, which includes intrusive inspections (openings) when necessary.
 Our engineers are available to guide you through the process of implementing a facade maintenance program with a view to preventing any defects which could present a risk to the public or the development of any hazardous condition which can later compromise the safety of the public.

-As stipulated by Bill 122 of the RBQ, it is the responsibility of building owners to obtain an inspection report from an engineer every five years.
+As stipulated by Bill 122 of the RBQ, it is the responsibility of building owners to obtain a facade inspection report from an engineer every five years.
 This report must certify that the facades of the building in question are in good condition and do not present a risk.
 The facade inspection report provided by our engineers includes a detailed description of the observations and provides recommendations for correcting defects that could possibly contribute to the development of dangerous conditions.

 - A detailed report signed by an engineer, member of the OIQ, and compliant with the requirements of the explanatory guide of the RBQ;